Decimal to Binary Converter

 5. 1 ÷ 2 = 0 remainder 1

-Now read the remainders from bottom to top: 11101.
-That’s the binary equivalent of decimal 29.
+Now reverse the remainders: 11101.
+That’s the binary equivalent of the decimal number 29.

-Here’s a chart of the first 16 decimal numbers and their binary values:
+Here’s a quick reference showing decimal numbers and their binary equivalents:

 DecimalBinary